-Figure 1 | Introduction to Enumerative Combinatorics for Retrosynthesis.
-A) Enumerative combinatorics for single bond formation between two coupling partners.
-B) Example of retrosynthetic analysis using enumerative combinatorics.
-C) Frequency of occurrence of different bond types.
+Figure 1 | Introduction to Enumerative Combinatorics for Retrosynthesis. a) Enumerative combinatorics for single bond formation between two coupling partners. b) Adaptation of enumerative combinatorics for retrosynthetic analysis.

 Coupling partners such as halides, boronic acids, alcohols, acids, and amines are all viable using modern synthesis.5 In recent years, activated C–H building blocks have been increasingly utilized for site-selective bond formations.
 When looking at the relative commercial availability of various building blocks (Figure 2A), it is apparent that alcohols, carboxylic acids and amines are the only common coupling partners that compete with activated C(sp3)–H building blocks, such as benzylic C–H motifs, C–H bonds alpha to heteroatoms (i.e. N, O, or S), and enolate precursors with C–H bonds a to a carbonyl group, in terms of availability.